Astrill VPN Review 2022

 Servers – Is Astrill VPN P2P compatible?

-Astrill provides servers in 111 cities across 59 countries to its users.
-Although the Astrill VPN server list is small in number and pales in comparison to other providers, Astrill promises better performance due to their reliance on dedicated VPN services using 1-10 Gb lines.
+Astrill provides servers in 105 cities across 59 countries to its users.
+Although the Astrill VPN server list is small in number and pales in comparison to other providers, Astrill promises better performance due to its reliance on dedicated VPN services using 1-10 Gb lines.

 Does Astrill VPN work in China?